 Part of the case argued is that Breed would enjoy the advantage of incumbency.
 But she is still mostly an unknown to many voters, having never sought City-wide election before now, while some of her challengers are widely known.
 It's incumbency only in name, as far as I can tell.

 Other than needlessly aggravating San Francisco's vestigial African American community for short term perceived factional advantage, what is the purpose of this?
 I'm digesting this development, but not well...

-Jason Lee Jones 23 days ago.
+Jason Lee Jones about 2 months ago.